apache/datasketches-website/index.md

       <p class="text-justify"><a href="/docs/SketchOrigins.html">Sketches</a> are <i>fast</i>.
       The sketch algorithms in this library process data in a single pass and are suitable for both real-time and batch.
+      Sketches enable streaming computation of set expression cardinalities, quantiles, frequency estimation and more.
-      Sketches enable processing unique identifiers in an "additive" way that streamlines system's architecture and enable fast queries of heretofore difficult metrics such as unique user counts.</p>
+      This allows simplification of system's architecture and fast queries of heretofore difficult computational tasks.</p>
     </div>

     <div class="col-md-4">